-When it comes to real estate, knowledge is power! 🏋️ In San Francisco, researching property records can be extremely valuable, whether you're a seller prepping for a listing or a buyer diving into the escrow process (or just a curious homeowner learning something new).
+When it comes to real estate, knowledge is power!
+Researching San Francisco property records can be extremely valuable, whether you're a seller prepping for a listing or a buyer diving into the escrow process (or just a curious homeowner learning something new).

-Two invaluable tools at your disposal are the Property Information Map (PIM) and the Department of Building Inspection Permit / Complaint Tracking System.
-Let’s explore how these tools can offer you a wealth of information.
+Two key tools at your disposal are the Property Information Map (PIM) and the Department of Building Inspection Permit / Complaint Tracking System.

 Parcel Information: Understand the parcel's boundaries and its evolution over time.
-View the size, location and orientation of the property on the city plat map.
+View the size, location, and orientation of the property on the city plan map.

-👉 What’s a plat map?
+What’s a plat map?
 Drawn to scale, these maps show the divisions of a parcel of land.
-Subdivisions have assigned lot numbers, and the map also shows the north/south/east/west orientation of the property — useful in scoping out solar panel placement, for instance.
+Subdivisions have assigned lot numbers, and the map also shows the north/south/east/west orientation of the property.
+This can be useful in scoping out solar panel placement, for instance.

-Parcel History and Addess(es): What’s the story of this property?
+Parcel History and Address(es): What’s the story of this property?
 Was a house converted into multiple condos?
 What are all the addresses on this parcel?
-How many condos on the property? etc.
+How many condos are on the property? etc.

 Assessor’s Summary: See the county’s assessed values for the land and structures on the property, as well as the last sale price and date, and information via tax records regarding the year built, bed and bathroom count, building area (interior square footage) and parcel area (land size).

-⚠️ Note that these details are not always 100% accurate.
+Note that these details are not always 100% accurate.
 Unpermitted/unrecorded work may have been performed by homeowners.
-Square footage can be calculated multiple ways.
-When you list your home in San Francisco with Danielle Lazier / Vivre Real Estate, we like to be as transparent as possible, including both the tax record and additional calculations on our website, if available.
+Square footage can be calculated in multiple ways.
+When you list your home with us, we like to be as transparent as possible, including both the tax record and additional calculations on our website, if available.

 Secured Property Tax Rolls: Showing the history of assessed value for the property, upon which property tax is based.